Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Wilson's zero passing yards in one matchup against the Bills are 198.5 fewer yards than his over/under in Sunday's game.
+- Wilson threw for zero passing yards in one matchup against the Bills, 197.5 yards fewer than his over/under for Sunday.

-- Wilson did not throw a touchdown pass in that outing against the Bills.
+- Wilson did not throw a touchdown pass in that matchup against the Bills.

-- The 185.0 yards per game the Bills are allowing through the air makes them the NFL's best pass defense.
+- This week Wilson will face the NFL's best pass defense (185.0 yards allowed per game).

-- The Bills have surrendered 11 touchdowns through the air (0.7 per game).
-They are first in the league in that category.
+- With 11 passing TDs allowed this year, the Bills defense is ranked first in the NFL.

 Recent Performances